 Customer Interaction – additional guidance during Covid-19

-This Covid-19 guidance builds on the Customer interaction - formal guidance for remote gambling operators (PDF opens in new tab) that we published in July 2019, specifically Social Responsibility Code Provision 3.4.1.
+This Covid-19 guidance builds on the Customer interaction - formal guidance for remote gambling operators that came into effect from October 2019, specifically Social Responsibility Code Provision 3.4.1.
 The following explains how to use this customer interaction guidance.

 How to use the customer interaction guidance

 The purpose of this guidance is to share knowledge based on research, current practice and lessons learned in order to support licensees in determining how they can meet the outcomes.
 It sets out why customer interaction is important and makes our expectations clear.
 Not all of the content of the guidance will be relevant to all operators, but licensees must take it into account and be able to demonstrate how they have done so.

 How the Commission will use this guidance

 For compliance and enforcement purposes, we will expect licensees to demonstrate how their policies, procedures and practices meet the required outcomes.
 This can be through implementing relevant parts of the guidance or demonstrating how and why implementing alternative solutions equally meet the outcomes.